gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

    would be `1.2.3.4.nip.io`.
-1. Lastly, let's select the [continuous deployment strategy](index.md#deployment-strategy) which will automatically deploy the application to production once the pipeline successfully runs on `master` branch.
+1. Lastly, let's select the [continuous deployment strategy](index.md#deployment-strategy) which will automatically deploy the application to production once the pipeline successfully runs on the `master` branch.
-1. Hit **Save changes** for the changes to take effect.
+1. Click **Save changes**.

     ![Auto DevOps settings](img/guide_enable_autodevops.png)

-Once you complete all the above and save your changes, a new pipeline will be automatically created.
-Go to **CI/CD > Pipelines** to check it out.
+Once you complete all the above and save your changes, a new pipeline is automatically created.
+To view the pipeline, go to **CI/CD > Pipelines**.

 ![First pipeline](img/guide_first_pipeline.png)